pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 <!--  pu  setxy -260 -10  pd  -->

-You hit the edges and distort the drawing, when you choose a Repeat_Count of 8 or more, or if you choose a Forward_Distance larger than 100, when you're drawing on the 101x42 Columns and Rows of my Terminal, Some Turtle Logos will wrap the Cursor at the edges, rather than insisting that you always center your drawings yourself.
+You hit the edges of the Screen and distort the drawing, when you make it too large.
+Like when you're drawing on the 101x42 Columns and Rows of my Terminal, it'll be too large if you choose a Repeat_Count of 8 or more, or if you choose a Forward_Distance larger than 100

+Some Turtle Logos will wrap the Cursor at the edges, rather than insisting that you always center your drawings yourself.
-Like if you click into the Server Window and press Return after Relaunch, but before the Count = and For, then you can draw Count as large as 10 in my Terminal today.
+As an example of more centering a drawing yourself, you can click into the Server Window and press Return after Relaunch, but before the Count = and For, then you can draw Count as large as 10 in my Terminal today.
 If you watch for it, you can see our Client prints "Snap" Messages when your drawing grows too large, such that we clip and distort it

-For such Notes coming back from the Turtle to make the most sense, you'll want to see them in real-time.
+For such Messages coming back from the Turtle to make the most sense, you'll want to see them in real-time.
 If you try 'sleep 0' after you press Return, before the Count = and For, then you'll see the Note on you having pressed Return pops up then.